ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 Both `super().__init__()` and `SomeParentClass.__init__(self)` are used to call the `__init__` method of the parent class from within a child class.
 The main difference is that `super().__init__()` does not require you to explicitly specify the name of the parent class, while `SomeParentClass.__init__(self)` does.

-## 31- What is property decorator in python?
+## 31- What is a property decorator in Python?

 In Python, the `property` decorator is a built-in function that is used to create a special kind of attribute called a "property."
 A property is a special kind of attribute that is defined as a method, but it is accessed like a regular attribute.